verana-labs/verana-docs/docs/learn/verifiable-public-registry/30-credential-schema.md

 ## 3. Updating the Ecosystem DID Document

-Finally, ecosystem presents, in its DID document, the **verifiable trust JSON schema credential** as a [linked verifiable presentation](https://identity.foundation/linked-vp/), and declares the VVTN in a "service" section.
+Finally, ecosystem presents, in its DID document, the **verifiable trust JSON schema credential** as a [linked verifiable presentation](https://identity.foundation/linked-vp/), and declares the VPR in a "service" section.

 This ensures that the credential schema and its controlling trust registry are publicly discoverable and cryptographically verifiable.